What to expect when ordering bespoke jewellery

 A bespoke jewellery piece has a special story to tell- a story that is unique to you, the person I am creating the jewellery for!
 Regardless of whether it's for yourself or if it's meant to be gifted, there is such a wonderful personal approach to creating bespoke jewellery.

-I've made jewellery from heirlooms, personalised jewellery dedicated to a significant other, jewellery to be gifted to parents and friends, etc. In the process, I learn a little bit about my customers, working with them in understanding how I can best design and create the jewellery they had in mind.
+I've made heirlooms, personalised jewellery dedicated to a significant other, jewellery to be gifted to parents and friends, etc. In the process, I learn a little bit about my customers, working with them in understanding how I can best design and create the jewellery they had in mind.

 It's such a special privilege to create bespoke jewellery because it's so personal and encapsulates a unique part of your story.
 So I thought the very least I can do is let you know what to expect when ordering a bespoke piece from me!